Episode III: Part I - The Case of the Missing Virus

 Taking in a deep breath, Matt locked eyes with Hutchinson.
 “So, not only is the Chief Scientist missing, the hemorrhagic virus he’s responsible for creating has vanished as well.
 Are we on the same page?”

 The biotechnologist bobbed his head slightly.
-“Mitchell has disappeared, and two vials of the virus cannot be accounted for.”
+“Mitchell has disappeared, along with two vials of a biosafety level 4 virus."

 “How do you know the vials are missing?”

 “I spoke with Mitchell’s assistant.
 Her name is Joan Miller.
-She informed me privately her boss and both vials were missing — then swore me to secrecy.
+She informed me privately her boss and both vials are missing — then swore me to secrecy.
 She’s pretty shook-up — and scared.”

 “Go on — keep talking,” Matt prodded.